Body: The First Step for a Seeker – Osho

 “What is that noise?” asked the Pole.

-So he must have been cutting by hand and it was an electric saw!
+So he must have been cutting by hand.
+It was an electric saw!

-Go on moving upwards, think always of higher ladders, so that you can reach to the highest point of your being.
+Go on moving upward, think always of higher ladders, so that you can reach to the highest point of your being.
 And there should be no leakage from the hara center.
 India has been too concerned about sex for the same reason: sex can also take your energy outside.
-It takes… but at least sex is the center of life.
+It takes . . . but at least sex is the center of life.
 Even if it takes energy out, it will bring energy somewhere else, life will go on flowing.

-You will find just the opposite kind of people also, whose meeting you makes you joyful, healthier.
+You will also find just the opposite kind of people whose meeting makes you joyful, healthier.
 If you were sad, your sadness disappears; if you were angry, your anger disappears.
-These are the people whose energy is moving to higher centers.
+These are the people whose energy is moving on higher centers.
 Their energy affects your energy.
-We are affecting each other continually.
+We are affecting each other continuously.
 And the man who is conscious, chooses friends and company which raises his energy higher.

 Psychology has not taken note of it yet, but it is of great importance that psychologically sick people should not be put together.
 And that is what is being done all over the world.